doritohead/qb-snippets/README.md

 # qb-snippets
-Useful snippets usec inside my roleplay server that maybe other people could use or expand on
+Useful snippets that are used inside my roleplay server that maybe other people could use or expand on.
+Will be updating as i go along